Hairdressing Scissors Australia: The Complete Buying Hub

 There are dozens of scissor sellers in Australia.
 Here is honestly why you should buy from us — and where we are not the right fit.

 Matt's experience.
-Matthew Grumley has been on the bench for 35+ years — sharpening, building, repairing and selling professional scissors.
+Matthew Grumley has been a working hairdresser and scissorsmith since 1990 — sharpening, building, repairing and selling professional scissors.
+With Aaron Davis (in the trade since 1987), that's 75+ years combined at the bench and in the salon.
 Every pair we ship has been quality-checked by hand.
 When you ring with a tension question or a sharpening query, you talk to a scissorsmith, not a call centre.

 Direct Hitachi ATS-314 sourcing.
 We import our blanks directly from the Hitachi mill in Japan — the same mill that supplies the master scissorsmiths in Seki City.
 This is not "Japanese-style" steel manufactured in Pakistan with a Japanese-sounding name.
 It is the real thing, with mill traceability.